Sanctuary campus

 A sanctuary campus is any college or university, typically in North America and Western Europe, that adopts policies to protect members of the campus community who are undocumented immigrants.
 The term is modeled after "sanctuary city", a status that has been adopted by over 30 municipalities.
+Although there is no official legal definition of sanctuary city, the term generally refers to towns, cities, or counties that welcome undocumented immigrants and decline to cooperate completely with federal detention requests related to undocumented immigrants, often with a “don’t ask, don’t tell” policy.
 Proposed policies on sanctuary campuses include: